 Students may not work more than 28 hours per week in all jobs combined.

-While Career Services will monitor student work hours for compliance, supervisors are expected to communicate and enforce the 28-work hour limit with their student employees, including those working in more than one campus position.
+While Career Exploration and Development will monitor student work hours for compliance, supervisors are expected to communicate and enforce the 28-work hour limit with their student employees, including those working in more than one campus position.
 The consequences of exceeding the 28 hours per week limit for students, departments, and the university are as follows:

 » Students: Violation of the 28-hour work week limit will result in a warning to both the student and supervisor.
 Continued violation of the policy will result in termination of the student's employment and eligibility for future student employment.